CNC Router [ CNCCookbook Complete Guide ]

 What’s the difference between a CNC Mill and a CNC Router

 The primary difference is the crossed rail gantry.
 A CNC Router is a type of CNC Mill, often called a Gantry Mill when you want to emphasize the relationship.
+To really compare the two and see which might make sense for you, check out our CNC Mill vs Router article.

 CNC Router Training and Techniques